 An injury from construction employer negligence can leave an individual with substantial medical needs, often extending beyond initial emergency care.
 In some cases, an injury may cause long-term or permanent disabilities, making an employee unable to attend work and participate in the activities he or she once enjoyed.
 However, careless employers can be held responsible for this unsafe behavior.

 If your injuries or the injuries of someone you love were caused by a construction site employer’s negligence, you may be able to seek financial compensation for your damages through a personal injury lawsuit.
-For a free consultation to discuss your legal rights and options in your situation, contact the tenacious yet compassionate construction accident lawyers of the [firm-name] at [phone-number] today.
+For a free consultation to discuss your legal rights and options in your situation, contact the tenacious yet compassionate construction accident lawyers of the Cottrell Law Office.